incubyte/incubyte.github.io/content/blog/standup.md

 Did I say nothing else?

 If you want another conversation, meet after the meeting and have a separate meeting with a smaller group.
-Even if the next meeting will have the same participants, don't do it now; call another meeting and do it separately.
+Even if the next meeting will have the same participants, don't do it now—organize a separate session for that purpose.

+Now you might have a question-

-##### Q: But we work only remotely, and this is the only time the whole team is together; I would want it to last a little longer and combine other things.
+##### But we work only remotely, and this is the only time the whole team is together; I would want it to last a little longer and combine other things.

 Even in that case, keep the standup time shorter.
-Be on the same call with the same people, just complete standup in a short time.
-Don't slip in a demo along with standup.
 Do other things after officially concluding standup.
-Wear a different hat after that.
+You can wear a different hat after that.

 Remember, the standup should be completed on time in a short duration.
 The meeting or call can be extended with the same or different participants.

-##### Too many update
+##### Too many updates

 "I worked on setting up that server then talked to Bob then talked to Yoda about order detail then talked to Groot about invoice preparation" — How does this help the project?
 Why should anyone care?